SemperCommunity/semper-api-module/docs/docs.md

 // Create a new connection to the Semper API const connection = new SemperConnection(config);
 ```
+More information on the `SemperConnection` object can be found in the [Data Types](./dataTypes.md#semperconnectionconfig) section.

 ## Methods
 ### `getTeamData(teamId: int): Promise<TeamData>`